Thanyasit/ESP32_Weather_Station_Logger/README.md

 # ESP32 Weather Station Logger
 <h2>Description</h2>
 This is a simple Arduino sketch for collecting data from a BME280 sensor, a PMS5003 particle sensor, and a UV sensor.
 The collected data is printed over serial in CSV format.
-The sketch was written in C++ and has been tested on an Arduino Uno.
+The sketch was written in C++ and has been tested on an Arduino Uno.<br>
+<b>2020</b>

 <h2>Prerequisites</h2>
 Before using this program, make sure you have the following libraries installed:<br><br>